Alphonse Mucha: Studies and first success in Paris

 His illustrations began to give him a regular income.
 He was able to buy a harmonium to continue his musical interests, and his first camera, which used glass-plate negatives.
 He took pictures of himself and his friends, and also regularly used it to compose his drawings.
 He became friends with Paul Gauguin, and shared a studio with him for a time when Gauguin returned from Tahiti in the summer of 1893.
-In late autumn 1894 he also became friends with the playwright August Strindberg, with whom he had a common interest in philosophy and mysticism.
+In late autumn 1894, he also became friends with the playwright August Strindberg, with whom he had common interests in philosophy and mysticism.